jonlpersson/ed-latimore/site/_posts/2021-07-27-5-lessons-from-a-near-six-figure-product-launch.md

 In fact, I’d say that you can use these lessons to have a successful product launch—a physical product, a digital product, or even to promote your website.

 Let’s get started

-{% include widgets/toc.html heading="5 Lessons from a near six-figure product launch" list-items="Choose the platform that works best for your product launch, The best way to use your email list for a product launch, How to choose a launch partner and delegate responsibilities, How to manage affiliates and generate goodwill during your product launch, How to use urgency to make more money during your product launch" list-ids="choose-the-platform-that-works-best-for-your-product-launch, the-best-way-to-use-your-email-list-for-a-product-launch, how-to-choose-a-launch-partner-and-delegate-responsibilities, how-to-manage-affiliates-and-generate-goodwill-during-your-product-launch, how-to-use-urgency-to-make-more-money-during-your-product-launch" %}

 ## Choose the platform that works best for your product launch